OpenCAPI/ThymesisFlow/README.md

   the memory node for access from a remote node.
 - ThymesisStats: Software Library for accessing performance countersi embedded in the design.
-- ThymesisFlow orchestration software: we gave a stub at our vision of a disaggregated systemi, and came up with a proposal control plane for dynamic orchestration of disaggregated memory segments.
+- ThymesisFlow orchestration software: we gave a stub at our vision of a disaggregated system, and came up with a proposal control plane for dynamic orchestration of disaggregated memory segments.
 - Stay tuned!